pruje/libbash.sh/docs/libbash.md

 --failed-label LABEL   Set a failed label
 --log                  Append result to log file
--l, --log-level LEVEL  Choose a display level (will be the same for logs) -e, --save-exit-code   Save the result to the $lb_exitcode variable -x, --exit-on-error    Exit if result is not ok (exit code not to 0) -q, --quiet            Do not print anything
+-l, --log-level LEVEL  Choose a display level (will be the same for logs) -e, --save-exitcode    Save the result to the $lb_exitcode variable -x, --exit-on-error    Exit if result is not ok (exit code not to 0) -q, --quiet            Do not print anything